Somali Airlines

-Somali Airlines was the flag carrier of Somalia.
-Established in 1964, it offered flights to both domestic and international destinations.
-It operated Boeing 720Bs, Boeing 707-300s and Airbus A310-300s on a network to the Middle East and Europe.
-The airline discontinued operations after the start of the civil war in the early 1990s, when the country fell into anarchy.
-A reconstituted Somali government later began preparations in 2012 for an expected relaunch of the carrier, with the first new Somali Airlines aircraft scheduled for delivery by the end of December 2013.
+Somali Airlines is the flag carrier of Somalia.
+Established in 1964, it historically offered flights to both domestic and international destinations.
+The airline discontinued operations in 1991 after the start of the Somali civil war.
+The airline was officially relaunched by the Somali government on 28 July 2025, with an initial purchase agreement for two Airbus A320 aircraft.

 History

 General

 Somali Airlines was founded on 5 March 1964 as the newly independent Somalia's national airline.
 The country's then civilian government and Alitalia owned equal shares in the company, with each holding a 50% controlling stake.
 Under a five-year agreement, Alitalia provided the airline with technical support.
 According to Somali Airlines' Director at the time, Abdulahi Shireh, the carrier was established primarily to more effectively connect the capital Mogadishu to other regions in the nation.